alters-mit/magnebot/doc/manual/actions/overview.md

 ## `get_ongoing_commands`

 You must override `get_ongoing_commands(resp, static, dynamic)` or else there will be an error.
-This function returns commands that should be send per `communicate(commands)` call.
+This function returns commands that should be sent per `communicate(commands)` call.
 Use this function to evaluate the status of the action.

 - At the start of the action, if, after calling `get_initialization_commands()`, `self.status == ActionStatus.ongoing`, then the controller will receive initialization commands + ongoing commands.
 If `self.status != ActionStatus.ongoing`, the controller will receive an empty list.
 - Set `self.status` within `get_ongoing_commands` to end the action.